DiagrammerGPT: Generating Open-Domain, Open-Platform Diagrams via LLM Planning: Results and Discussion

 \subsection{Quantitative Results}

-\paragraph{VPEval.} \Cref{tab:main_results} left block shows the VPEval results.
-For both \sdonefour{} and \vpgen{} baselines, fine-tuning improves the score for object skill (\eg{}, 70.1 $\rightarrow$ 75.4 for \sdonefour{}, and 64.1 $\rightarrow$ 69.1 for \vpgen{}), but does not help much or sometimes decreasing scores for count (48.1 $\rightarrow$ 44.3 for \sdonefour{}, and 39.2 $\rightarrow$ 41.8 for \vpgen{}).
-For relationships, it hurts \sdonefour{} slightly (76.7 $\rightarrow$ 73.7) and helps \vpgen{} (69.8 $\rightarrow$ 74.6 for).
+\textbf{VPEval.} \Cref{tab:main_results} left block shows the VPEval results.
+For both \sdonefour{} and \vpgen{} baselines, fine-tuning improves the score for object skill (\eg{}, 63.1 $\rightarrow$ 69.8 for \sdonefour{}, and 55.8 $\rightarrow$ 62.8 for \vpgen{}), but for \vpgen{} count, it decreases scores (32.9 $\rightarrow$ 27.8).
+For relationships, both models improve (79.3 $\rightarrow$ 81.9 for \sdonefour{}, and 72.8 $\rightarrow$ 76.3 for \vpgen{}).
 For text, both models achieve 0 scores before and after fine-tuning.
 Our \method{} outperforms both zeroshot and fine-tuned baselines on both overall and skill-specific VPEval scores, showcasing the strong layout control, object relationship representation, and accurate text rendering capability of our diagram generation framework.

-\paragraph{Captioning (text-text similarity).} \Cref{tab:main_results} middle block shows captioning scores (with LLaVA 1.5).
-Our \method{} outperforms both the zeroshot and fine-tuned baselines indicating our generated diagrams have more relevant information to the input prompt than the baselines (which is a critical aspect of diagrams).
-Our \method{} significantly outperforms both fine-tuned \vpgen{} (31.7 \vs{} 4.2) and fine-tuned \sdonefour{} (31.7 \vs{} 18.2) for CIDEr and also achieves a few higher points on BERTScore.
+\textbf{Captioning and CLIPScore.} \Cref{tab:main_results} middle block shows captioning scores (with LLaVA 1.5), and the right block shows CLIPScore (with CLIP-ViT L/14).
+Our \method{} outperforms both the zeroshot and fine-tuned baselines, indicating our generated diagrams have more relevant information to the input prompt (which is a critical aspect of diagrams), have better image-text alignment, and more closely resemble the ground-truth diagrams (image-image) than the baselines.
+Our \method{} significantly outperforms both fine-tuned \vpgen{} (26.4 \vs{} 4.2) and fine-tuned \sdonefour{} (26.4 \vs{} 18.2) for CIDEr and also achieves a few higher points on BERTScore.
+For both CLIPScore's, \method{} has improvement over fine-tuned \sdonefour{} (32.1 \vs{} 30.1 and 73.9 \vs{} 68.1).